popsim-consortium/stdpopsim/docs/tutorial.rst

 Choose a sampling scheme, and simulate
 --------------------------------------

 Next, we set the number of samples and set the simulation engine.
-In this case we will simulate genomes of 10 samples using the simulation engine `msprime`.
-But, you can go crazy with the sample size!
-`msprime` is great at simulating large samples!
+In this case we will simulate genomes of 5 diploids using the simulation engine `msprime` (note that the generic `PiecewiseConstantSize` model has a single population named `pop_0`).
+But, you can go crazy with the sample size!  `msprime` is great at simulating large samples!

 .. code-block:: python

-    samples = model.get_samples(10)
+    samples = {"pop_0": 5}
     engine = stdpopsim.get_engine("msprime")

 Finally, we simulate the model with the contig length and number of samples we